 It reaches the viewpoint with bench and then winds its way downhill back to the car park.

 The abbey was dissolved by Henry VIII and the stone was used to build much of the present village and chapel.

 The abbey is looked after by Cadw and is open to visitors.

 For more information go to the Cadw website.

 Talley Woodlands are 12 miles west of Llandovery.

-The OS grid reference is SN 631 329.
+The OS grid reference is SN 631 328.

-The nearest train station is in Llandeilo.
+The nearest mainline railway station is in Llangadog.